PYingC/PhD---Data-analysis/README.md

     <br /> _Work in progress, watch this space_

 5. Tonotopy mapping
-   <br />**Description:** To create a reliable method to measure how the brain organises different sounds.
+   <br />**Description:** To create a reliable method to measure the organisation of sound processing in the brain.
    <br /> _Work in progress, watch this space_